-The Corporation is a moderate growth, dividend paying oil and gas exploration, development and production company.
-Surge holds focused and operated light and medium gravity crude oil properties, primarily in Alberta and Saskatchewan, characterized by large oil in place crude oil reservoirs with low recovery factors.
+The Corporation is an oil and gas exploration, development and production company.
+Surge holds focused and operated light and medium gravity crude oil properties in Alberta and Saskatchewan characterized by large oil in place crude oil reservoirs with low recovery factors.
 The Corporation has a significant inventory of low risk development drilling locations, including several successful water flood projects.